glasgowm148/ergonaut-handbook/SigmaUSD.md

 > This provides individuals with the ability to choose to either go **long** on Erg by minting **SigmaRSV** or to choose **stability** by minting **SigmaUSD.**
 {.is-info}

+> This is a simplistic example to explain how the logic of the contract works.
+How much you can redeem depends on how much has been minted, how much in profits shorters have been taken, transaction fees paid, and a couple of other things.
+{.is-warning}

 ## Advantages over MakerDAO